paymennt/docs/community/6-online-payment/5-online-shop-and-API-integration.md

 ## Add social links​

-You can configure and add social links to your shop to allow your customers to engage with you through social media
+You can configure and add social links to your shop to allow your customers to engage with you through social media:

 1. Open the side menu, and go to “Shop (Under the “Earn” section) -> Shop Setting (Under the “Configure” section) -> Social media and contact info”
-2. Use the Facebook url to point to your Facebook page. example https://www.facebook.com/paymennt
+2. Use the Facebook URL to point to your Facebook page. example https://www.facebook.com/paymennt
-3. Use the Instagram url to point to your Instagram page. example https://www.instagram.com/paymennt
+3. Use the Instagram URL to point to your Instagram page. example https://www.instagram.com/paymennt
 4. Use WhatsApp number to allow users to chat with you through WhatsApp.
 5. Tap Save to save your changes

 ## API integrations

 Paymennt provides a collection of APIs that enable you to process and manage payments.
-To use our APIs, you need to first request the API key using our mobile app
+To use our APIs, you need to first request the API key using our mobile app:

-Navigate to “Payment products -> Integrations”
+1. Navigate to “Payment products -> Integrations”
-Tap the “Request new API keys” button at the bottom Fill in the information required.
+1. Tap the “Request new API keys” button at the bottom
+1. Fill in the information required.
-Remember to check the <ins>Website Go-live checklist</ins> before submitting your request
+1. Remember to check the Website Go-live checklist before submitting your request

 For detailed information on our API specifications, you can refer to our API spec at: https://docs.paymennt.com/api.